Question: "What does it mean that Jesus and believers are living stones in 1 Peter 2:4-5?"

 Elsewhere, Jesus is also described as the chief cornerstone upon which is built the universal church, a unified body of believers, both Jew and Gentile (Ephesians 2:19–22).
 Peter referenced Jesus as the cornerstone in Acts 4:11–12, stating that “salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved.”
 God accepts no one who refuses to become a part of His building.
 And God is just like all builders—He has a foundation upon which all workers must lay the stones of their lives (Matthew 7:24–27).

 Believers, then, are the “living stones” of the church.
 As such, we must remember that God is eternal, which means His building is eternal.
 The foundation Stone laid by God shall never decay nor waste away.
 Christ lives forever and ever.
-In placing our lives upon the living Stone of God, He supports and holds us up eternally.
+In placing our lives upon the living Stone of God, we find that He supports and holds us up eternally.
 We, in turn, become living stones, stones that will live on forever and ever.
 A physical house is not permanent; it ages, deteriorates, and wastes away.
-But being the spiritual house of God, we do not age, deteriorate or decay.
+But being the spiritual house of God, we do not age, deteriorate, or decay.
 We live on in God’s eternal spiritual house.

 In the meantime, the function of the living stones is to “declare the praises” of Him who called us out of the darkness of sin into the light of life and glory.
 This is the “job description” of a living stone: a declarer of truth and love and light, both by our words and the life we live before others in the world.